NEW YORK ADVOCACY AGENDA 2025

 Pursue Transit Oriented Development Which Maintains Local Decision-Making Authority

-Although last session’s transit-oriented development (“TOD”) discussion created a firestorm, the concept does need to be pursued as one of the most high-value ways of increasing housing stock.
-Increasing housing capacity near public transit hubs and commercial corridors is low hanging fruit.
-However, there are approaches that would yield better results and less opposition to the blunt circle-drawing as-of-right zones envisioned within last year’s Housing Compact.
+While recent transit-oriented development (“TOD”) proposals created a firestorm, the concept does need to be pursued as one of the most high-value ways of increasing housing stock.
+Increasing housing capacity near public transit hubs and commercial corridors is low-hanging fruit.
+However, there are approaches that would yield better results and less opposition to the blunt circle-drawing as-of-right zones envisioned within the failed Housing Compact.
 Local authorities can retain discretion to establish their own solutions so long as they commit to take action.

 Examples Include: